 The RAVEN code is a blend of C++, C, and Python software.
 The entry point resides on the Python side and is accessible via a command line interface.
 After following the instructions in the previous Section, RAVEN is ready to be used.
-The RAVEN driver is contained in the folder "raven/framework."
-To run RAVEN, open a terminal and use the following command (replace <inputFileName.xml> with your RAVEN input file):
+The $raven_framework$ script is in the raven folder.
+To run RAVEN, open a terminal and use the following command (replace inputFileName.xml> with your RAVEN input file):